Meet CybrIQ at InfoComm 2026 · Booth C5052 · June 16–19 · Las Vegas · opens in · Pre-book a working session →

 What the wire actually sees.

-Device DNA derives each device's signature from its observable Layer 1 behavior: link negotiation pattern, MAC OUI, traffic timing, the device's response to a small set of standard probes, and the packet-cadence fingerprint produced under load.
+Device DNA derives each device's signature from switch-side signals read in read-only mode: link negotiation pattern, MAC OUI, LLDP and CDP announcements, the port-stats and counter footprint the switch already keeps, and the device's VLAN and topology context.
 The signature is rebuilt every time the platform validates a port, which is why a device swap shows as a new signature within seconds.

 The signature does not depend on an agent installed on the device.
 It does not depend on the device self-reporting its identity.
-It depends on what the wire actually sees when the device is connected.
+It depends on what the switch already knows about the device through standard read-only network management.
 That is why Device DNA catches the cases NAC and EDR miss: an unmanaged switch behind a contractor's drop, an IoT sensor with no agent class, a kiosk that reports as one thing and behaves as another.

 What SpacesIQ Delivers